jefflester/minitrino/readme.md

 -----

 ## Project Structure
-The suite is built around Docker Compose files and heavily utilizes Docker's ability to [extend Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files).
+The suite is built around Docker Compose files and utilizes Docker's ability to [extend Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files).

 The Starburst Presto service is defined in a Compose file at the project root.
 All other services will look up in the directory tree in order to reference the parent Presto service.
 Therefore, it is required that we provide the fully-qualified path relative to the project's root `docker-compose.yml` file when defining Docker resources.
 For example, suppose you have the following directory structure: